 A Brief History and Overview

-The TOK Society is interested both in big picture views in general and Professor Henriques' Unified Theory Of Knowledge, which also is known as the Unified Metapsycholgy Framework.
+The TOK Society is interested both in big picture views in general and Professor Henriques' Unified Theory Of Knowledge.
 This consists of the set of 8 key ideas developed to offer the outline of a consilient theory of knowledge and wisdom for the 21st Century.
 It is the central focus of the TOK Society.

 From 2007 to 2011, the framework had grown into into the "Unified Theory" of psychology, which included the Influence Matrix and more applied developments.
 The shift was framed by the 2011 book, A New Unified Theory of Psychology.
 It is important to be aware that, starting in 2005, Dr. Henriques had become the director of the "Combined-Integrated" Doctoral Program at James Madison University.
 This is an innovative applied professional program that trains "psychological doctors" in a way that cut across the traditional practice areas of clinical, counseling, and school psychology.